izabelka/100-days-of-code/log.md

 **Today's Progress**: I've managed to send api call to Wikipedia.
 It was difficult because of CORS.
 I've been searching for a solution for half an hour!
 I found it on Stack Overflow.
 Then, I've created a form where user can type entry and it sends an api call on submit.
 It works!

 **Thoughts:** I've learnt a lot about CORS and how to set an input value as status in React.

+## Day 23: January 25, 2017

+**Today's Progress**: I've created an array of objects from received call to display.

+**Thoughts:** I've loop through an array in old way.
+I feel like I have to rewrite it one day.

+## Day 24: January 26, 2017

+**Today's Progress**: I've haven't done much.
+I add some styles

+**Thoughts:** -

+## Day 25: January 28, 2017

+**Today's Progress**: I've added a lot of styles and google font

+**Thoughts:** I've practice CSS, I feel like I have to do it more.
+I focused on React I forgot about design and style of the app.